Gloria Cameron: Nursery case

-In 1985 an expansion to WIPAG was proposed by the Chief Coordinator Community and Voluntary Services (CCCVS) by developing the property at 90 Kellet Road as an additional nursery.
-The CCCVS was not the typical agency which oversaw nursery and senior day care facilities as these were normally supervised within the social work division.
-The bid to manage the site was approved by the Social Services Committee in June.
+In 1985 WIPAG was encouraged by the Chief Coordinator Community and Voluntary Services (CCCVS) to apply to develop the property at 90 Kellet Road as an additional nursery.
+The bid to manage the site was approved by the Lambeth Council's Social Services Committee in June and the CCCVS was appointed as the Grant Liaison Officer for the facility.
+The CCCVS was not the typical agency that oversaw grants for nursery and senior day care facilities as these were normally supervised within the social work division.
 The nursery facility was opened under the direction of WIPAG in March 1987, but the building did not have working toilets, causing the children enrolled to be transferred to the Gresham Road nursery.
-The following month, the Lambeth Council changed the funding mechanism from the Urban Programme to the Policy and Resources Committee and notified WIPAG that existing funding had ceased.
+The following month, Lambeth Council changed the funding mechanism from the Urban Programme to the Policy and Resources Committee and notified WIPAG that existing funding had ceased.
 Funding had still not been organised by July and in September, Cameron was notified that their grant would be approved on a monthly basis.
 Claims of mismanagement by the CCCVS led to a board meeting to discuss Cameron's voluntary leaving and the potential closing of the nurseries temporarily.
-As a precautionary measure because of harassing phone calls and an angry crowd which had gathered, police were notified to secure the buildings on Gresham and Kellet Roads and escort the employees out on 11 September.
+As a precautionary measure because of harassing phone calls and an angry crowd that had gathered, police were notified to secure the buildings on Gresham and Kellet Roads and escort the employees out on 11 September.

 Thereafter, a media blitz followed accusing Cameron of theft, mismanagement, and fraud.
 In December 1987, she was informed through her solicitor that an inquiry would be held at the Holborn police station on 7 January 1988.
 The day after her initial interrogation, she was notified that her daughter, who worked as a clerical officer for the government was to be suspended from her job and investigated for fraud.
 Another daughter who worked as a senior nursery officer for WIPAG was notified that she was wanted for questioning.
 In April, Cameron was charged with three counts of theft and later her daughters and the WIPAG treasurer were also charged.
 The prosecution claimed that Cameron and her daughters stole money from the charity to make mortgage payments on a home they had purchased in Purley.
-Articles like one that appeared under the headline "How Are the Mighty Fallen" in the January–February 1988 issue of Race Today, reported that Cameron had been arrested and "believed her connections in high places would save her".
+Articles like one that appeared under the headline "How Are the Mighty Fallen", in the January–February 1988 issue of Race Today, reported that Cameron had been arrested and "believed her connections in high places would save her".
 In January 1989, the case was called in the Bow Street Magistrates' Court.
 After two days, the case was remanded to the Southwark Crown Court.